bconti123/bconti123/README.md

 ### Hi there 👋
 <p>
-I am Bryant, Web Developer
+I am Bryant, Software Engineer
 <br />
 <br />
 I graduated from CSUN (May 2020) with majoring CIT in a Bachelor of Science degree.
 I enjoyed working with programming languages, system design, network systems, and IT infrastructure team projects.
 <br/>
 <br/>
+I am currently working with full-stack capstone project in my software engineering bootcamp.

 </p>
 <!--